nowarp/nowarp.github.io/versioned_docs/version-0.7/tutorial/blueprint.md

 1. [Install Soufflé](https://souffle-lang.github.io/install) to use all detectors provided by Misti.

-2. Add this plugin as a dependency of your Blueprint project:
+2. Add this plugin as a dependency to your Blueprint project:
 ```bash
 yarn add @nowarp/blueprint-misti
 ```